A magnetic avalanche as the central engine powering a solar flare: Captions for movies

-\section{Captions for Movies}
+\section{Captions for movies}

-\textbf{Movie S1:} A snapshot of this movie is shown in Fig.\,\ref{fig:eui_stix_map}.
+Movie S1: A snapshot of this movie is shown in Fig.\,\ref{fig:eui_stix_map}.
 The movie is a sequence of six images covering the evolution of the flare.
 The background HRI$_{\rm EUI}$ is the nearest in time to the STIX data.
 Because the observations from EUI end before those from the STIX instrument, the last two images in the movie are the same HRI$_{\rm EUV}$ snapshots.

-\textbf{Movie S2:} A snapshot of this movie is shown in the upper panel of Fig.\,\ref{fig:eui_slit}.
+Movie S2: A snapshot of this movie is shown in the upper panel of Fig.\,\ref{fig:eui_slit}.
 The movie covers the whole duration of HRI$_{\rm EUV}$ observations in a field of view of 1024$\times$1024 pixels, covering the flare.

-\textbf{Movie S3:} Evolution of the complex loop system over the course of 32\,s shown in panel A of Fig.\,\ref{fig:eui_st}.
+Movie S3: Evolution of the complex loop system over the course of 32\,s shown in panel A of Fig.\,\ref{fig:eui_st}.
 For reference, we also plot the original image next to the corresponding running-difference image.
 The movie shows persistent reconnection with new strands forming in almost every frame.
 Accompanying winding/unwinding motions of the strands can also be seen.

-\textbf{Movie S4:} Same as Movie S3, but for the panel B sequence in Fig.\,\ref{fig:eui_st}.
+Movie S4: Same as Movie S3, but for the panel B sequence in Fig.\,\ref{fig:eui_st}.

-\textbf{Movie S5:} Signatures of raining plasma blobs (similar in format to Fig.\,\ref{fig:eui_ribbon}) over a time period covering 5\,minutes before to 10\,minutes after the impulsive phase of the flare.
-As an identification of the impulsive phase, we display the corresponding timestamps in red color.
+Movie S5: Signatures of raining plasma blobs (similar in format to Fig.\,\ref{fig:eui_ribbon}) over a time period covering 5\,minutes before to 10\,minutes after the impulsive phase of the flare.
+As an identification of the impulsive phase, we display the corresponding time stamps in a red color.

-\textbf{Movie S6:} A snapshot of this movie showing a time series of SPICE spectral maps is shown in Fig.\,\ref{fig:spice}.
+Movie S6: A snapshot of this movie showing a time series of SPICE spectral maps is shown in Fig.\,\ref{fig:spice}.

-\textbf{Movie S7:} A snapshot of this movie showing a time series of PHI line core maps is shown in Fig.\,\ref{fig:phi}.
+Movie S7: A snapshot of this movie showing a time series of PHI line core maps is shown in Fig.\,\ref{fig:phi}.
 Arrows point to the locations where we observed enhancements in the line core images.
 Arrows appear during the impulsive phase of the flare.

 \end{appendix}